 The Alaska Suite debuted at Seattle First Baptist Church on Earth Day 2017.
-As of November 2019, it has been performed 23 times, touching over 1250 people with its message of hope and call to action.
+Since then, it has been performed 24 times, touching over 1300 people with its message of hope and call to action.

 What have you done, could do, or will do to make a difference?